sparsell/classtech/Notes.md

 Child new.erb
 [x] Restrict duplication when creating a new device
-- Restrict a user from creating a child with the same name as one they already have
-- Restrict blanks when creating a new device
+- Restrict a user from creating a child with the same name as one they already have [x] Restrict blanks when creating a new device
-- Persisting issues with devices (think it's from dodgy validation code...)

 Child show.erb
 [x] iteration not working to show child's devices